aralhibshi/cat-jam/README.md

 ## Objective

-- The Goal of the game is to move to highlighted box.
+- The Goal of the game is to move to the highlighted box.
 Enemies are randomly generated to act a barricades.

 ---